caraml-dev/turing/docs/how-to/delete-an-ensembler/delete-an-ensembler-active.md

 ![](../../.gitbook/assets/ensembler_page.png)

-The ensembler can not be deleted since there are active router version/ensembling job using the ensembler.
-Hence, the modal will show the related entity that block the deletion process.
+The ensembler can not be deleted since there are active router versions or ensembling jobs using the ensembler.
+Hence, the dialog will show the related entity that block the deletion process.

 ![](../../.gitbook/assets/delete_ensembler_modal_active.png)

-If you still wish to delete the ensembler, please follow notes on the modal.
+If you still wish to delete the ensembler, please follow notes on the dialog.
 Since there are multiple constraint for the ensembler deletion process.